 4. Lastly, ask them to include information on the customer service and speed with which the good or service was provided.

-If you are in this category of websites that are not using reviews and recommendations, please fix it immediately.
+If you are one of the websites making this common writing mistake to avoid by not using reviews and recommendations, please fix it immediately.
 Once you have, come back and let me know if you notice any change in your website traffic or orders.

 #1 HOMOPHONE CONFUSION